tjbencomo/nmsc-star/README.md

 Two directories will be created
 * `star/` - contains the output of each STAR run
 * `rsem/` - contains the output of each RSEM run

+## Troubleshooting
+Common issues:
+1. STAR needs a lot of RAM, especially for the human genome.
+Specify the resources in `cluster.json` accordingly
+2. Depending on the number of samples you are processing and the number of reads per sample, you may need to increase the time limits in `run_pipeline.sh` and `cluster.json`